 How can it help?
 SCERTS provides a framework so that families, teachers, and therapists can all work on a child’s individual plan, which will cover goals and objectives for learning both at home and at school.
-So for example they may work in tandem on getting a child to communicate food choices at mealtime through pictures, words or gestures; or to respond in the same way when a child shows sign of emotional overload, whether that might be through offering deep pressure, or clarifying tasks with visual prompts.
+It may work on basic communication, through a programme at ‘social partner’ level, or more developed communication, at the ‘language partner’ level, using individually motivating themes for each child.

 Who can it help?
-Mainly children with ASD and their families, but the SCERTS model can also be used across a range of developmental abilities.
+Mainly children with Autism and their families, but the SCERTS model can also be used across a range of developmental abilities.

 TEACCH (Treatment and Education of Autistic and Communication-Handicapped Children)